Views Media

 Pros:

-• Garmin Pay - Contactless payments for post-run purchases
+• Garmin Pay for contactless payments

-• Rugged construction - Dive-rated for water resistance and durability
+• Dive-rated water resistance

 Cons: